folio-org/raml-module-builder/README.md

   - endpoint - url the response came from
   - code - http returned status code for request
   - (JsonObject) body - the response data
-  - (JsonObject) error -  in case of an error - The `error` member be populated.
+  - (JsonObject) error -  in case of an error - The `error` member will be populated.
 The error object will contain the `endpoint`, the `statusCode`, and the `errorMessage`
   - (Throwable) exception - if an exception was thrown during the API call

-The `HttpModuleClient request` function can receive the following paramters:
+The `HttpModuleClient request` function can receive the following parameters:
  - `HttpMethod` - (default: GET)
  - `endpoint` - API endpoint
- - `headers` (default headers are passed in if this is not populated - Content-type=application/json, Accept: plain/test)
+ - `headers` - Default headers are passed in if this is not populated: Content-type=application/json, Accept: plain/test
- - `RollBackURL` URL to call if the request is unsuccessful [a non 2xx code is returned], Not that if the Rollback URL call is unsuccessful, the response error object will contain the following three entries with more info about the error (`rbEndpoint`, `rbStatusCode`, `rbErrorMessage`)
+ - `RollBackURL` - URL to call if the request is unsuccessful [a non 2xx code is returned].
+Note that if the Rollback URL call is unsuccessful, the response error object will contain the following three entries with more info about the error (`rbEndpoint`, `rbStatusCode`, `rbErrorMessage`)
- - `cachable` (whether to call the response),
+ - `cachable` - Whether to call the response
- - `BuildCQL` object - This allows you to build a simple CQL query string from content within a json object.
+ - `BuildCQL` object - This allows you to build a simple CQL query string from content within a JSON object.
 For example:
 `
 Response userResponse =
 hc.request("/users", new BuildCQL(groupsResponse, "usergroups[*].id", "patron_group"));
 `
-This will create a query string with all values from the JSON found in the path usergroups[*].id and will generate a cql query string which will look something like this:
+This will create a query string with all values from the JSON found in the path usergroups[*].id and will generate a CQL query string which will look something like this:
 `?query=patron_group==12345+or+patron+group==54321+or+patron_group==09876...`
-See `BuildCQL` for configuration options
+See `BuildCQL` for configuration options.

 The `Response` class also exposes a joinOn function that allow you to join / merge the received JSON objects from multiple requests.